 Thread of Fear

-This romantic suspense is a paperback edition that was published by Pocket Star on September 30, 2008 and has 371 pages.
+romantic suspense that was published by Pocket Star on September 30, 2008 and has 371 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed

 First in The Glass Sisters romantic suspense series, a prequel to Griffin’s Tracers, and revolving around a pair of sisters in Texas.
 The couple focus is on Fiona Glass and Chief Jack Bowman.

 Yep, it’s that Ray Santos with the FBI who made me think I was reading a Tracers story, so it does make sense that this is a prequel.